Welcome to the Muskingum University Education Department!

 cumulative grade point average to be eligible for student teaching.

 State of Ohio

-Students applying for licensure take the PRAXIS II tests developed by the Educational Testing Service and mandated by the State of Ohio, including a general pedagogy test as well as one or more tests in the content area.
+Students applying for licensure take the Ohio Assessments for Educators (OAE) tests developed by Pearson Education, Inc. and mandated by the State of Ohio, including a general pedagogy test as well as one or more tests in the content area.

 All programs currently offered have been approved by the Ohio Department of Education.
 Muskingum's teacher education unit is accredited by the National Council for Accreditation of Teacher Education (NCATE).